Lockheed may revise 2014 outlook if U.S. budget deal passes

 Lockheed and other arms makers have been warning about the devastating impact of the across-the-board cuts, known as sequestration, since passage of the Budget Control Act in 2011.

 But the company’s stock is trading near a record high of $144.43 hit in late November, and earnings are up, compared to year-earlier levels.
-Lockheed shares were trading up 0.9 percent higher to $140.22 on Monday afternoon.
+Lockheed shares closed $1.02 or 0.7 percent higher at $140.05 on Monday.

 Hewson said the company’s strong performance in 2013 was due to concerted efforts to reduce production and overhead costs by consolidating facilities and laying off workers.